rfernandezf/Cross-Compile-Java-for-Raspberry-Pi/README.md

 You can use the setup for whatever project you want :)

+Just clone the project and start to work!

 ## Requeriments

 First of all, you need to have gradle installed on your PC.